 Discussion of purpose and relation to ISO standards baselines.

-The intention of this standard is to provide the conceptual basis for linkage of identified hydrologic features (catchments) encoded in data products.
+The intention of this standard is to provide the conceptual basis for linkage of identified hydrologic features encoded in data products.
 Given that any given real world hydrologic entity can be a subject of study over time, between organizations, and across disciplines, the identified feature is often represented in many ways in differing data products.
 The ability to reference such features between data products requires a scale-independent, nestable catchment model that can be visualized using common geometric shapes to represent the catchment in geographic maps and geo-schematic views.
 In correspondence with the fundamentals of hydrology, catchment topology is determined through the common outlet to which all waters flow from within a bounding watershed.
 This is in contrast to use of geometric representation for determination of catchment topology (although geometric representations may of course assist in the determination of a set of common outlets).

 The hydrologic feature model described in this standard describes the hydrosphere as a scale-independent hierarchical network of catchments.
-The defined catchment topology follows hydrologic patterns governed by physical laws in a way that is independent of any possible geometric realization.
+The defined catchment topology follows hydrologic patterns governed by physical laws in a way that is independent of any possible geometric representation.
 The pattern can be replicated multiple times to build hierarchical networks of hydrologically discrete catchments.
 In practice, the highest-level of this hierarchy reflects a river system flowing into a sea or an internal sink and the lowest level is the smallest defined unit of study.
 Depending on the scientific concern of a study, the hierarchical network of catchments will be used to describe differing phenomena, but are typically visualized using common geometric shapes.

 Catchment topology, comparison with the ISO topology model